vishu-verse/qr-code/docs/README.md

 - How to center elements using Flexbox
 - Proper use of padding and margin for visual spacing
-- Creating card components with shadows and rounded corners
+- Creating card components with shadows and rounded corner
-- Setting font sizes in `rem` for better scalability
 - Writing cleaner, more structured CSS

 ---